 When a leaf falls from a branch at the end of the growing season, a rough patch reamins under its base, the leaf scar, within which there are one or more bundle scars –remnants of the “plumbing” (vascular system) connection that extended between the veins of the leaf and the branch.
 Leaf scars come in many distinctive shapes and sizes, and the number and distribution of bundle scars is distinctive, too.
 A useful feature to determine the age of a twig (or how much growth occurred in one season) is an array of several narrow, crowded, bud scale scars left where the scales fell from a true terminal bud at the initiation of the growing season.
 When fruits fall off a tree, sometimes they leave a fruit scar.

 scarsVarious scar examples (Left to Right): 1.
 Large leaf scar of tree-of-heaven (Ailanthus altissima) with U-shaped arrangement of bundle scars.
 2. Eliptical leaf scar of sweetgum (Liquidambar styraciflua) with three distinct bundle scars.
-3. Bud scale scars marking the end of one year’s growth and on red ash (Fraxinus pennsylvanica).
+3. Bud scale scars marking the end of one year’s growth on red ash (Fraxinus pennsylvanica).
 4. Buckeye (Aesculus glabra) fruit scar.

 …and stipule scars

 Some leaves have stipules: little leaf-like apendages at base of the leafstalk, where it joins the stem.
 Because they’re attached to the twig, stipules, when they are shed, may leave a stipule scar.
 In a few species the stipule scars are very prominent, wrapping entirely around the stem.
-(Other plants have shorter stipule scars, occurring as short lines extensing down from the corners of the leaf scar.) stipulesTulip-tree (Liriodendron tulipifera) stipules and twig showing stipule scar completely encircling the twig.
+(Other plants have shorter stipule scars, occurring as short lines extensing down from the corners of the leaf scar.) stipulesTulip-tree (Liriodendron tulipifera) twig showing stipule scar completely encircling the twig.

 Ouch! (spines, thorns, and prickles)